 Getting a Medical-Vocational Allowance With PTSD

-To be considered for a medical-vocational allowance, the disability claims examiner must have determined that you will not be awarded benefits on the basis of meeting the requirements of the anxiety listing, but that your condition might be severe enough to prevent you from working.
-For more information, see our article on getting a medical-vocational allowance for a mental illness.
+To be considered for a medical-vocational allowance, the disability claims examiner must have determined that you will not be awarded benefits on the basis of meeting the requirements of the anxiety listing, but that the symptoms of your condition could be severe enough to prevent you from working.
+Individuals with PTSD often have fatigue from poor sleep patterns, trouble concentrating, and memory problems, all of which can interfere with the individual's ability to work and maintain a job.
+For more information on how Social Security decides when symptoms are severe enough to prevent work, see our article on getting a medical-vocational allowance for a mental illness.

 Medical Evidence Required for PTSD